stevedonovan/moi/readme.md

 Can simulate
-this with the `restart` command, which stops a remote (it has this name because when run as a service this will result in it being respawned)
+this with the `restart` command, which stops a remote (it has this name because when `moid` runs as a service this will result in it being respawned)

 ```
 moi$ moi -f name=merry restart